Orchesty/orchesty/saas/cloud-controller/README.md

 ```

 Notes:
-- `instanceDisplayName` is required.
+- `instanceInfo.instanceDisplayName` is required.
 Must contain at least one alphanumeric character (used to generate a valid Kubernetes chart name — spaces and special characters are replaced by `-`, result is lowercased and truncated to 63 characters).
-- `instanceUrlPrefix` is required.
+- `instanceInfo.instanceUrlPrefix` is required.
 Truncated to **20 characters** automatically.
-- `forceInstanceId` is optional; when provided, uses the given ID instead of generating a random one.
+- `instanceInfo.forceInstanceId` is optional; when provided, uses the given ID instead of generating a random one.
+- `instanceCredentials.instanceId` and `instanceCredentials.instanceSecret` are optional request credentials stored into instance secret as `orchesty_cloud_instance_id` and `orchesty_cloud_instance_secret`.
 - `customizations.userName` is optional (default: `orchesty@hanaboso.com`).
+- `customizations.userName` must be a valid email and its length must be 3-254 chars.
 - `customizations.valkey.limit` is optional; when set, configures CPU (millicores), memory (Gi), and ephemeral-storage (Gi) limits.
 - `customizations.logs` is optional; controls Grafana/Loki/Alloy deployment.
 When `enabled`, a GCS bucket and HMAC credentials are provisioned (if `GCS_ENABLED`).
 - `customizations.logs.grafanaEnabled` generates a random Grafana admin password stored in the K8s secret.
 - `customizations.logs.retentionPeriod` is optional; log retention period in hours.
 - `customizations.logs.logsStorageSize` is optional; log storage size in Gi.
 - `customizations.applinth` is optional; when `enabled`, generates an EC key pair (secp521r1) for JWE and stores PEM-encoded keys in the K8s secret.
-- `customizations.resourceLimits` is optional; when `enabled`, sets CPU and memory limits on Orchesty pods. `topologySlots`, `messages`, `storageGb` control per-instance cloud limits.
+- `customizations.resourceLimits` is optional; when `enabled`, sets CPU and memory limits on Orchesty pods. `topologySlots`, `messages`, `storageGb`, `trashDuplication` control per-instance cloud limits.
 - `customizations.features.traceAuditing` is optional; enables trace auditing.
 - `customizations.features.enterpriseDashboards` is optional; enables enterprise dashboards.
 - `customizations.features.auditLogs` is optional; enables audit logs.